mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 5. FSP does not allow consent requests for specified username (Error code: `7211`)
 6. Any other checks or validation of the consentRequests on the DFSP's side fail (Error code: `7208`)

-In this case, the DFSP must inform the PISP of the failure by sending a PUT /consentRequests/{ID}/error callback to the PISP.
+In this case, the DFSP must inform the PISP of the failure by sending a `PUT /consentRequests/{ID}/error` callback to the PISP.

 ![consentRequests error](./assets/linking/error_scenarios/2-request-consent-error.svg)

-## 4.3.
-Authentication
+## 5.3 Authentication
 ![Authentication Invalid OTP](./assets/linking/error_scenarios/3-authentication-otp-invalid.svg)

-## 4.4 Grant consent
+## 5.4 Grant consent
 ![Grant consent scope error](./assets/linking/error_scenarios/4-grant-consent-scope-error.svg)